 You want to rush to his defense, but you've seen his guilt, the pacing, the way he looks out the window up to the stars.
 You've heard his voice when he talks about Kirk, the other Spock, his brother, his friend McCoy.
 You've been in his bed when he clutches you and murmurs his love, when he holds you too tightly.

-He has lost everything.
+He's lost everything.

 "I'm broken, too, I think."